-If you have life insurance, then you can be much more assured that those you love and care about won’t have to face a whole host of financial difficulties in the future.
-These could include the payoff of debt, making sure that they can pay ongoing living expenses and the payment of your funeral and other final expenses (which today can easily exceed $8,000).
+With life insurance, then you can be much more assured that those you love and care about won’t have to face a whole host of financial difficulties in the future.
+These could include the payoff of debt, making sure that they can pay ongoing living expenses.

 For some people, qualifying for life insurance coverage can be easy – especially if they are young and in good health.
 But what if you have certain adverse health issues, or if you work in what is considered to be a risky occupation?
 Then it could be more difficult.

 There is a potential solution, though.
 It’s no exam life insurance.
 They aren’t like your traditional policy with all of the underwriting.
 No blood tests.
 No exams.

 When shopping around for no exam coverage, you can run into some tricky choices.
 You need a carrier who will give you a plan you can afford, but they have a stable business model.
 There are a lot of companies which check those boxes.
 Lincoln Financial is one of them.

 The History of Lincoln Financial Life Insurance Company